bryan-at-looker/embed-sdk-sko-markdown/section5.md

 }
 ```

+The above function
+1. Creates copies of the elements and layout/components so it can update it seperately from the default
+2. Loops through each component on the dashboard
+3. If the title of the tile matches whats been selected in the KPI filters, it keeps the layout the same, if the tile's title does not match a filter selection, then it removes the layout component.

-call function in `demo.ts` at the end of filtersUpdate function
+call function in `demo.ts` at the end of filtersUpdate function, after `loadingIcon(false)`, we want to add this call.

 ```js
   if (dashboard_filters && dashboard_filters[dashbord_layout_filter] && dashboard_filters[dashbord_layout_filter]) {